 Many of the causes of tractor-trailer accidents are the same as those for car accidents.
-But the pressures on truck drivers and trucking companies to carry as much as possible as quickly as possible can cause them to cut corners and ignore federal safety regulations established to prevent or reduce the chances of such accidents.
+The pressures on truck drivers and trucking companies to carry as much as possible as quickly as possible can cause them to cut corners and ignore federal safety regulations established to prevent or reduce the chances of such accidents.

 Common causes of truck accidents include: